jgclark/NotePlan-tools/README.md

 This feature can be turned off using the `-n` option.

-(From v1.9.2) The script can now move any Daily (Calendar) note entries with **a `>date`** in it to the mentioned Daily note.
-To do so requires turning on through the `-m` option.

-In more detail:
-- where the line is a heading, it moves the heading and all following lines until a blank line, or the next heading of the same level
-- where the line isn't a heading, it moves the line and any following indented lines (optionally terminated by a blank line)
-- the lines are inserted after a section heading (e.g. '### Tasks') as defined in the DAILY_TASKS_SECTION_NAME constant (or after header if this is blank)
-- where the note for the mentioned `>date` doesn't exist, it is created first

-NB: Both of these functions only operate from Daily (Calendar) notes; they therefore doesn't interfere with **linking and backlinking** between main notes.
+NB: This only operates from Daily (Calendar) notes; therefore it doesn't interfere with **linking and back-linking** between main notes.

 ### Templates for dates
 It changes any mentions of **date offset patterns** (such as `{-10d}`, `{+2w}`, `{-3m}`) into scheduled dates (e.g. `>2020-02-27`), if it can find a valid date pattern in the previous heading, previous main task if it has sub-tasks, or in the line itself.
 This allows for users to define simple **template sections** and copy and paste them into the note, set the due date at the start, and the other dates are then worked out for you.